Ganpatipule: Etymology

 The 400-year-old Ganpati idol at Ganpatipule is said to have sprung up from the soil.

-Ganpatipudhe mandir
+Ganpatipule mandir

-Ganpatipule town is situated approximately 375 km. south of Mumbai city, along the Konkan Coast.
-It is situated in a small town which have about 100 houses.
-The beach present near the town is a popular tourist destination.
+Ganpatipule town is a small town with about 100 houses, situated approximately 375 km south of Mumbai city, along the Konkan Coast.
+The beach near the town is a popular tourist destination.

-The Ganpatipudhe temple has Swayambhu murti.
-Every year thousands of devotees across Maharashtra visit the temple.
-The murti is facing West, Ganapatipule town is rich in flora, it have plenty of mangroves and coconut trees.
+The Ganpatipule temple has a Swayambhu murti.
+Every year, thousands of devotees across Maharashtra visit the temple.
+The murti faces West.
+Ganapatipule town is rich in flora; it has plenty of mangroves and coconut trees.

-The town is governed by the Ganapatipule Grampanchayat.
+The Ganapatipule Grampanchayat governs the town.

 Climate

-After March, the temperature starts rising but rarely crosses 30 °C. May is the hottest month, with temperatures reaching 40 °C. The monsoon lasts from June to October, when rains are usually plentiful and regular.
+After March, the temperature rises but rarely crosses 30 °C. May is the hottest month, reaching 40 °C. The monsoon lasts from June to October.